jianshu93/neutral_mete_comparison/outline.md

 ## Outline for the Neutral-METE Model Comparison Project
-### Introductory paragraph
+### Introductory paragraph (overview and motivation for problem to be solved)

 - Many ecological patterns take similar forms across a diverse array of ecosystems and taxonomic groups.
 - There are two general explanations for why this might occur.
     1. The patterns represent emergent statistical phenomena, where a broad array of specific processes are expected to give rise to the same pattern.
     2. Across the diverse array of ecological systems these patterns are governed by similar fundamental processes and therefore take similar forms.
+- Distinguishing to what extent patterns are inevitably universal across ecological systems, vs to what extent they depend on shared underlying processes, is important because of...?

+### Second Introductory paragraph (more specific statement of problem and identifying solution)
-- One of the major challenges in evaluating the relative importance of these alternative explanations is that it is often impossible to distinguish between models making similar (or even identical) predictions the a pattern.
+- One of the major challenges in evaluating the relative importance of these alternative explanations is that the more universal an observed pattern is, the more likely it is that different modeling approaches make similar (or even identical) predictions for the pattern.
+- This means that it is difficult to distinguish between the two explanations above by just comparing their predictions for universal patterns
+- We identify a solution to this problem.
+We take two distinct modeling approaches which make the same prediction for a single common ecological pattern.
+We then unwind these models one step further, and identify additional patterns that can be predicted by these models, and where these additional predictions diverge
-- We take advantage of the fact that ecological theories increasingly make predictions for multiple patterns simultaneously to conduct a strong test of the relative fits of a model based on biological processes and one based on emergent patterns.
+- We take advantage of the fact that ecological theories can increasingly make predictions for these multiple patterns simultaneously to conduct a strong test of the relative fits of a model based on biological processes and one based on emergent patterns.
 - By comparing the models using a joint distribution that captures the information for a suite of four patterns, we are able to conduct this strong test using a single direct comparison incorporating information across patterns.